Z-Puyu/hive-mind/README.md

 - Rich-text formatting using toolbar or hotkeys.
 - Press "$" to activate mathematical mode and input inline $\LaTeX$.
-- Type a slash to activate the slash command menu to toggle block types.
+- Type a backslash to activate the slash command menu to toggle block types.
-- Press ctrl + m to generate a new bookmark and double-click on it to configure it.
 - Drag and drop the top-level blocks to re-order paragraphs.
 - Animated styling to enhance user interactions.
 - Auto-saving of editor contents.

+Follow the example project which will be automatically generated on successful user registration to discover more.

 ## Timeline and Development Plan